 Graduation rates among the FSP cohorts tend to fluctuate, and have been as high as 75% (2006 cohort).
-CARES Connect CARES Connect is designed specifically for students in our target CARES population (African American, Latino/Hispanic, American Indian, Multi-Racial, Low Income and First Generation) who are not connected to other UK support programs on campus, i.e. specialized academic, scholarship, or living learning programs.
+CARES Connect CARES Connect is designed specifically for students in our target population (African American, Latino/Hispanic, American Indian, Multi-Racial, Low Income and First Generation) who are not connected to other UK support programs on campus, i.e. specialized academic , scholarship, or living learning programs.
 Our data continues to show that students in this target population have lower GPAs on average than the students who utilize our services.
 The goal of the orientation is to guide the transition of these new students so that they are better prepared to deal with their new environment and learn the behavior necessary to be successful college students.
 The orientation includes activities that introduce and connect students to CARES and other campus resources, involving them in discussions with faculty on what it means to be in a college class, interacting with connect leaders who serve as peer mentors and other continuing students, teaching them UK history, discussing issues of concern to first year and transfer college students, and learning how to physically navigate campus.
-Participants are allowed to move into their residence hall prior to the main campus move-in day, meals are free, t- shirts are distributed and door prize give-a-ways range from UK paraphernalia to iPads Freshman Group CARES Freshman Counselors, along with the Learning Skills CARES Meetings Specialist, conduct two Freshman Group Meetings to inform CAILL Wicetings students of programs and services, explain the CARES Academic Student Contract for First Year Students, review William C. Parker Scholarship academic support requirements, give instructions for signing up for study groups and individual tutoring and making Academic Progress Session appointments.
-These meetings are held to ensure that students understand • what is expected of them as participants in the CARES program and as William C. Parker Scholarship recipients.
-CA.D.E.C Freshman Focus and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources CARES Freshman Focus Workshop Series and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
+Participants are allowed to move into their residence hall prior to the main campus move-in day, meals are free, t- shirts are distributed and door prize give-a-ways range from UK paraphernalia to iPads CARES Freshman Group Meetings CARES Freshman Counselors, along with the Learning Skills Specialist, conduct two Freshman Group Meetings to inform students of programs and services, explain the CARES Academic Student Contract for First Year Students, review William C. Parker Scholarship academic support requirements, give instructions for signing up for study groups and individual tutoring and making Academic Progress Session appointments.
+These meetings are held to ensure that students understand what is expected of them as participants in the CARES program and as William C. Parker Scholarship recipients.
+CARES Freshman Focus Workshop Series CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
 First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These workshops are planned in partnership with campus and CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
 These workshops are planned in partnership with campus and community programs/organizations.
-CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These workshops are planned in partnership with campus and CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These workshops are planned in partnership with campus and community programs/organizations.
-Workshops topics have included the following: First Year in a Flash CARES and as William C. Parker Scholarship recipients.
-CARES staff facilitates connecting students to campus resources by partnering with a wide variety of offices and programs across campus.
-First year student participate in a series of developmental workshops designed to equip them with strategies to deal with situations and concerns that may arise as they navigate through their first year of college.
-These workshops are planned in partnership with campus and community programs/organizations.
-Workshops topics have included the following: CARES
+Workshops topics have included the following: First Year in a Flash Professor Communication Off-Campus Housing Financial Aid CARES